pop-os/docs/src/customize-pop/accessibility-settings.md

 ### Sound Keys

-When `Sound Keys` is enabled, users will hear in audible beep whenever `Num Lock` or `Caps Lock` are turned on or off.
+When `Sound Keys` is enabled, users will hear a beep whenever `Num Lock` or `Caps Lock` are turned on or off.

 ![Sound Keys](/images/accessibility-settings/sound-keys.png)